Funding and Support

 Great Travel Awards

 Funds allocated to departments by the Faculty of Medicine.
-Funds disbursed to students helps cover student travel to conferences and workshops.
+Funds disbursed to students helps cover student who travel to conferences to give presentations, posters or abstracts.
 Students must be registered full time in M.Sc 1-3 or Ph.D 1-7, in good standing and not in time limitation at the time of travel and when the award is paid.
-Students are notified when they can apply for this award.
+The award amount per student will be determined based on the total number of applicants and will be announced after all applications are submitted.
+Students are notified when they can apply for this award with a deadline date.
 For further information, please visit https://www.mcgill.ca/gps/funding/fac-staff/awards/great

 Graduate Mobility Award